Skim Persaraan Kebangsaan

 You can easily access estimated SPK annuity information online through your Member's e-Amanah portal.

-Membership in SPK is based on age eligibility, not employment status.
-Therefore, you can still join SPK even if you are no longer employed or currently suspended.
+Yes, you can still join SPK.
+SPK membership is based on age eligibility, not employment status.
+This means you are eligible to join even if you are currently unemployed or suspended from work.

 SPK Basic

-If you have a Purple Identity Card and you are not a foreign citizen, you will be eligible as a normal SPK Member.
-However, if you are included in the SPK Basic, it is necessary to notify TAP about your status so that they can make the appropriate adjustments to your account.
+If you hold a Purple Identity Card and you are not a foreign citizen, you are eligible as a normal SPK Member.
+However, if you are currently included in SPK Basic, you must update your citizenship status through the TAP online portal, e-Amanah as soon as possible to ensure your account and benefits are adjusted accordingly.